 1. Streaming and real-time content

 Netflix allows its subscribers to stream its content anywhere, anytime.
-With streaming customers can watch videos wherever they are with no limits on the amount of content they can access.
+With streaming video, customers can watch videos wherever they are with no limits on the amount of content they can access.

-Streaming can be used in the supply chain as well.
-Logistics managers can manage shipments in real-time, pinpointing their exact location and collecting all of the data.
-Companies can track products using IoT including GPS, sensors, telematics, AIS, weather, traffic, and mobile phones.
-Collecting real-time information allows companies to not only view their shipments at any time, but also to optimize their supply chain network.
+Companies can track shipments using a range of data sources, including GPS, sensors, telematics, AIS, weather, traffic, and mobile phones.
+Collecting real-time information allows companies to not only view and track their shipments end-to-end at any time across their supply chain network but also to optimize their supply chain operations.

-2. Big Data analytics
+2. Big data analytics

-But instead of movie preferences, patterns can be analyzed based on efficiency of transportation lanes, cost, carrier performance, risk, and other factors.
+But instead of movie preferences, supply chain pros can analyze patterns based on the efficiency of transportation lanes, cost, carrier performance, risk, and other relevant factors.
 Applications predict and recommend solutions to prevent supply chain disruptions.
 These insights provide end-to-end visibility across the supply chain network.

 3. Single system of engagement

-There should be a single system of engagement that displays every route in the supply chain network so that companies can see the status of all active shipments at-a-glance and quickly identify those at risk of missing their scheduled arrival time.
+There should be a single system of engagement that displays every route in the supply chain network so that companies can see the status of all active shipments at a glance.
+That way, supply chain managers can quickly identify those shipments at risk of missing their scheduled arrival time.

 4. Innovative technology

-The implementation of IoT, big data, machine learning, and predictive and prescriptive analytics is revolutionizing logistics management.
-These new technologies are improving scheduled arrival time performance, increasing cross docking efficiency, and reducing transportation costs.
+The implementation of IoT, big data, machine learning, and predictive and prescriptive analytics is revolutionizing supply chain management.
+These new technologies are improving estimated arrival time accuracy, increasing cross-docking efficiency, and reducing transportation costs.